-On Saturday, over a hundred artists and some two billion people will participate in the Live Earth concerts to highlight global warming.
-It will be the largest mass musical event in history: a day-long multimedia extravaganza at eight primary venues on all seven continents.
+Hundreds of artists and billions of people participate in the Live Earth concerts that highlight global warming.
+It's one of the largest mass musical events in history: a day-long multimedia extravaganza on all seven continents.

 And while public attention is focused on climate change, things elsewhere will continue much as always.
 During the 24 hours of Live Earth, 214,000 acres of tropical forest will disappear forever.
 Two billion gallons of human sewage will be dumped into the world's oceans.
 10,800 children will die from drought or the lack of clean drinking water.
 And we'll be 85 million barrels closer to the end of the Petroleum Age.